atmoswing/atmoswing-user-manual/docs/app-viewer/preferences.rst

 .. image:: img/preferences-viewer-dir.png
    :align: center

 The maximum predictand value for the color range defines the value for which red is assigned when colors are not standardized.
 The second option is the number of days of previous forecasts to be displayed as traces in the time series plots.
-Three days are recommended.
+Three to five days are recommended.

 .. image:: img/preferences-viewer-displayoptions.png
    :align: center